Thief in the night

 1

-Along with some other children, she had lingered in the schoolyard a little longer.
-A few boys had raced each other, stretching their arms wide and using the flaps of their open coats as sails.
-Some girls had lingered a while, just as she had.
-Once home, their mothers would immediately put them to work tidying up the house—after all, the next day would be Sunday.
+Along with other children, she had lingered in the schoolyard a little longer.
+Some boys had raced each other, stretching their arms wide and using the flaps of their open coats as sails.
+A few girls had lingered too, just as she had.
+Once home, their mothers would immediately put them to work tidying up the house—after all, Sunday was coming.
 But the school teachers had been relentless.
 “Naê 'uus!
 Gauw!”
 Go home!
 And fast!

 Against the strong wind, it had been quite a struggle to move forward.
-Twice, she had even sought shelter from the wind behind one of the thick poplars along the road before finally reaching the refuge of their home.
-With difficulty, she had managed to push the door open just a crack and slipped inside, where Mother had already set the table, and little Jakey had been placed in his highchair at the table.
+Twice, she had even sought shelter from the wind behind one of the thick poplars along the road before reaching the refuge of home.
+With difficulty, she had managed to push the door open just a crack and slipped inside, where Mother had already set the table, and little Jakey had been placed in his highchair.

-The silence in the house had been disrupted by a rattling at the door.
+The silence in the house had been broken by a rattling at the door.
 Villagers were used to simply walking in, but Father had bolted the door.
-He had stood up, slid back the bolt, and gripped the door with both hands as he cautiously opened it a little.
+He had stood, slid back the bolt, and gripped the door with both hands as he cautiously opened it a little.

 "Goeiendag," the voice of Wisse, the blacksmith who lived on the outskirts of the village, had sounded.
 "Eetze."
 Good day.
 Enjoy your meal.